Odwalla

 The company experienced strong growth after its incorporation in 1985, expanding its distribution network from California to most of North America, and went public in 1993.

-A period of decline occurred as the result of a fatal outbreak of E. coli O157:H7 in 1996 that was caused by using bruised fruit that had been contaminated.
-Odwalla originally sold unpasteurized juices, claiming that the process of pasteurization altered the flavor of the juice.
-Following the E. coli outbreak and the death of at least one child, Odwalla adopted flash pasteurization and other sanitization procedures.
+Odwalla juice caused a fatal outbreak of E. coli O157:H7 in 1996 because of numerous flaws in its safety practices, for which the company was found criminally liable.
+Despite industry norms, Odwalla originally sold unpasteurized juices, to avoid altering the flavor of its juices.
+Following the E. coli (Escherichia coli) outbreak and the death of at least one child, Odwalla adopted flash pasteurization and other sanitization procedures.
 Odwalla recalled its juices and experienced a 90% reduction in sales following the event.
 The company gradually recovered and, the following year, became profitable again.

 In 2001, Odwalla was acquired by The Coca-Cola Company for US$181 million and became a wholly owned subsidiary.
 In July 2020, Coca-Cola announced it would discontinue the Odwalla brand by August 2020.
 The brand was sold to Full Sail IP Partners in 2021.
+Its headquarters was relocated to its production facility some time in 2013.